On the van der Waals interaction between a molecule and a half-infinite plate: Modeling of the problem and main result

 We will follow \cite{cornumartin} to model the problem.
-We consider a hydrogen atom and a perfectly conducting plate placed in a vacuum.
-Let $(0,0,0)^t$ be the position of the nucleus, $x=(x_1,x_2,x_3)^t\in\R^3$ the position of the electron.
-Further we assume without loss of generality that the plate is orthogonal to $\vec{e}_1$, $\vec{e}_j$, $j=1,2,3$ the canonical basis of $\R^3$, and passes through $-r\vec{e}_1$, hence $r$ is the distance between the nucleus of the hydrogen atom and the plate.
-Moreover, the plate is on the left of the atom. \\
+We first consider a hydrogen atom and a perfectly conducting plate placed in a vacuum.
+Let $(0,0,0)^t$ be the position of the nucleus and $x=(x_1,x_2,x_3)^t\in\R^3$ be the position of the electron.
+Further we assume without loss of generality that the plate is orthogonal to $\vec{e}_1=(1,0,0)$, and passes through $r\vec{e}_1$, hence $r$ is the distance between the nucleus of the hydrogen atom and the plate.
+Moreover, the plate is on the right of the atom, see Figure 1. \\

 Because the van der Waals forces decay rapidly with the distance, the atom has to be very close to the plate for these forces not to be negligible.
-Furthermore, the height, width and thickness of the plate are so large in comparison to the distance atom/plate that we can assume they are infinite, unless the plate is extremely thin, a case that we do not investigate in the present work.
+Furthermore, the height, width and thickness of the plate are so large in comparison to the distance of the atom to the plate, that we can assume they are infinite, unless the plate is extremely thin, a case that we do not investigate in the present work.

 As usual, we work with the Born-Oppenheimer approximation, which assumes that the nucleus is at a fixed position.
 This approximation relies on the fact that the mass of the nucleus is much larger than the mass of the electron.
 For a discussion of the validity of the Born-Oppenheimer approximation see e.g. \cite{anapolitanossigal} and references therein.